Mentees & Mentors

 Why M&M is great

 "I believe M&M offers an excellent support system for all women pursuing engineering.
 Engineering can be daunting, especially as a woman, but by building connections and sharing experiences with other women engineers, M&M helps build up the confidence of its many members.
-As a first-year student, M&M truly helped me maintain my resilience through failure and learn that it is okay to struggle.
+As a first-year student, M&M truly helped me maintain my resilience through failure and learn that it is OK to struggle.
 M&M has helped me become the successful engineering student I am today and will continue to improve my professional and academic skills as I continue at Purdue."

 Shreya Sinha | Senior | Biomedical Engineering